alexelash/personal-website/_pages/resume.md

         url: https://www.getadministrate.com
         dates: May 2021 - Present
         desc: |
-          Administrate is a training operations platform that serves as a cloud-based, configurable learning tech infrastructure solution for enterprise training teams.
+          Administrate is Training Management Software (TMS) that serves as learning tech infrastructure for enterprise training.

           As Creative Director, I collaborate with teammembers across the company to further develop Administrate's brand.
 Working with our Marketing Team, I also leverage my past experience as a front-end web developer and user experience designer to improve how customers and potential customers interact with our brand through digital channels.